josh-collinsworth/joco-sveltekit/src/lib/content/posts/easing-curves.md

 Thanks for reading!
 I hope you've come away with a better understanding of CSS `cubic-bezier` easing curves, including how they work, and why they're valuable.

-If you're looking for practical next steps on where to go from here, I suggest reading [Ten tips for excellent CSS transitions and animations](/blog/great-transitions) next.
+If you're looking for practical next steps on where to go from here, I suggest reading [Ten tips for better CSS transitions and animations](/blog/great-transitions) next.
 It's a follow-up post where I dig deeper into the "how" of crafting optimal, fine-tuned animation on the web.

 Otherwise, thanks for reading, and feel free to send any feedback below!